Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

-Given the traditional bug-tracking process described above, it is important to examine the key challenges that hinder its effectiveness.
+Given the traditional bug tracking process described above, it is important to examine the key challenges that hinder its effectiveness.
 While the primary objective is to identify and resolve bugs within an intended time span, the whole process, which starts with bug reporting and ends with final deployment and user verification, faces many obstacles.
-These issues are not just caused by technical reasons; they often arise from human factors \cite{sun2011bug,zimmermann2010makes}.
-In the following, we have summarized the key challenges.
+These challenges are not solely technical; they are also shaped by human, organizational, and workflow-related factors.
+In particular, prior studies have shown that recurring bug tracking process smells, that is, deviations from recommended bug tracking practices, can negatively affect workflow efficiency and software quality \cite{zimmermann2010makes,qamar2022taxonomy,tuna2022bug,altun2025process}.
+In the following, we summarize the key challenge across the major phases of the bug tracking lifecycle.